What are centipedes & millipedes?

 Millipedes and centipedes are similar pests.
 Though they may be unusually repulsive, they are not a major threat to people or animals.

-Centipedes in the south tend to be the largest.
+Centipedes in the Las Vegas and Southern California area tend to be the largest.
 They can grow up to six inches in length.
 A centipede can be easily distinguished from a millipede because it has fewer legs; specifically, one set for every segment of its body.
 Millipedes have two sets of legs for every segment, and when they move, their legs appear to be moving in a wave-like motion.
 A millipede's legs are also shorter and, in general, a millipede cannot move very fast.
 A centipede, with its fewer legs, can travel considerably faster.

 Both centipedes and millipedes are generally hatched from eggs, but some varieties are born live.
 Some centipedes may live as long as six years.

 Centipedes actually have the ability to bite, and are poisonous.
 The poison from their fangs, located behind the head, is used to kill insects, which are their primary food.
 To a human, a bite feels like that of a bee sting, and can be dangerous, especially if there is an allergic reaction in response to the bite.
 Children will be more sensitive to a centipede's bite.